 Have you considered how a fire could impact your home?
 If it were to start on your deck…how would it spread?
 At least 4% of house fires will begin on a deck - with the biggest cause of house fires being unattended cooking, meaning that grilling on your deck only increases the chances of fire.
+If you live in a fire zone, building a deck is about more than aesthetics.
+It’s also essential you choose fire-resistant decking to help protect your home and family in the event of a wildfire.
 Living in Central Oregon, the majority of properties in our area are also at risk for wildfires.

 Effective fire safety should be a priority for every homeowner.